-Our technology lawyers have experience advising businesses on the sometimes complex area of technology law.
+Our outsourcing and technology lawyers have experience advising businesses on the sometimes complex area of technology law.

 In our team we have experienced outsourcing solicitors who can assist in outsourcing projects across an array of areas including IT, technology, facilities and business services.

-We have a wide client base and work for both suppliers and customers of IT and other outsourcing services within the TMT sector, as well as companies that use (and in many cases rely upon) technology as part of their business.
+We have a wide client base and work for both suppliers and customers of IT and other outsourcing services within the Technology, media and telecoms (TMT) sector, as well as companies that use (and in many cases rely upon) technology as part of their business.

 Our outsourcing and technology lawyers advise on: